Seaview Asylum

 The Seaview Asylum (also known as Seaview Hospital) was a psychiatric hospital located to the north of Hokitika, in the West Coast Region of New Zealand's South Island, adjacent to the former Westland Hospital.
-Open from 1872 to 2009, Seaview trained psychiatric nurses and was once the town's biggest employer.
+Open from 1872 to 2002, Seaview trained psychiatric nurses and was once the town's biggest employer.
+One of the remaining hospital buildings burnt down in 2025.

 History

 In the 1860s lunatics in the rapidly growing town of Hokitika were taken to the gaol which quickly outgrew its buildings; a new gaol was built north of the town at Seaview Terrace.
 The first hospital in Hokitika (which later became Westland Hospital) was built to the south of the town, at South Spit, in 1865 and was able to accommodate a few psychiatric patients but after 1867 the majority of them were sent to Sunnyside Hospital in Christchurch.
 In 1869 when the option to send patients to Sunnyside was no longer available patients were again kept in the gaol until the Seaview Asylum was opened in 1872.
 It was located to the north of the town adjacent to the Hokitika cemetery.
 The hospital was built by the provincial government.

 Hugh and Winifred Gribben were the superintendent and matron of Seaview from 1872 to 1904.
 Gribben encouraged recreation programmes and participation by the community in entertaining patients.
 In the early years patients undertook domestic and outdoor work including trades.
 Gribben was notable for not using restraint in patient care.
 He also built the Cottage in 1879 which was the forerunner of the villa system adopted by other mental hospitals.
 However in the 1880s–1890s the hospital became much more custodial.

 John Downey was promoted to Superintendent in 1904, and his wife served as matron.
 In 1905 the hospital was staffed by the superintendent, matron, male and female attendants, and a labourer.
 In 1904 Dr Duncan MacGregor, Inspector-General of Hospitals and Asylums, authorised the villa hospital pattern of development at Seaview Hospital.

 Dr Herbert Macandrew was appointed medical officer in 1887, a position he held for 28 years.
 From 1916 Dr Teichelmann was medical officer until the appointment of Dr H.M.
 Buchanan as the first medical superintendent in 1921 moving the hospital from lay to medical control.

 By 1921 when Buchanan took charge the buildings were in a state of disrepair.
 His lobbying resulted in a furore in parliament and money was allocated to rebuild the hospital.
 A central services block, admission and administration blocks were built along with villas to house the patients.
 The new buildings, Buchanan's changes in the way the hospital was run and the use of qualified general and psychiatric staff resulted in better therapeutic and custodial care of patients.
 Buchanan also improved the relationship with the nearby Westland Hospital and had a road built between the two institutions.